surajshetiya/surajshetiya.github.io/_posts/2018-07-17-Google-foobar.md

 <br/>
 **APPROACH**
 <br/>
 This problem is a based on combinatorics.
 To make to notation clear, let us consider that there are *b* bunnies and *r* are required.
 Let us now consider this simple situation, let us say we have chosen *r-1* bunnies at random, and we were to choose 1 more bunny to get the complete set of keys to open the prison door.
-We know that these *r-1* bunnies cannot open the door in itself and hence the remaining *b-r+1* bunnies must have a key that these *r-1* bunnies don't.
-We can exploit this fact to solve the problem.
+We know that these *r-1* bunnies cannot open the door by themselves and hence the remaining *b-r+1* bunnies must have a key that these *r-1* bunnies don't.
+We can exploit this property to solve the problem.
 We need to generate all combinations of size *b-r+1* bunnies and add a unique key to each of these bunnies.
 The code for this in python is as below.
 <br/>
 ```python
 from itertools import combinations